Date, Fukushima: Dried Persimmons

 As sericulture lost its place in the area during the Taisho period, the former village of Isazawa in Yanagawa replaced it with the production of dried persimmons, among other industries.
 Dried persimmons had been produced in the area since the Edo Period.
 However, the addition of sulfur fumigation as was used in the production of raisins in the United States, allowed for a much sweeter product.
 Whereas traditional dried persimmons, hoshigaki, have a tough skin and are almost black in color, those created with the additional step of sulfur fumigation, called anpogaki or tsurushigaki, are soft and bright orange.

 Although the production of anpogaki was halted for three years after the 2011 disaster, Date City's persimmon orchards have since been decontaminated and testing machines have been installed, ensuring the safety of the final product.

 Education

-Date City has fifteen public elementary schools, six public junior high schools, two public high schools, and one private high school:
+Date City has fourteen public elementary schools, six public junior high schools, one public high school, and one private high school: